Borussia Mönchengladbach: 1996–2010: Firm decline and new stadium

-The team's performance slipped significantly in the 1990s and Die Fohlen soon found themselves struggling in the lower half of the Bundesliga table.
+The team's performance slipped in the 1990s and Die Fohlen soon found themselves struggling in the lower half of the Bundesliga table.

 After the first round of the 1996–97 season, Borussia finished 17th place in the table.
 The club dismissed coach Krauss due to the sporting failure.
-At the end of the season, the Mönchengladbacher were in 11th place.
-None of the other four coaches to Krauss remained in office for more than a year.
-Under Friedel Rausch could Borussia only hold the bundesliga position after a dramatic season finale in 1998.
-Before the last matchday, the Borussia were three points behind a relegation zone.
-On the final day of the season succeeded a 2–0 away win at VfL Wolfsburg; Karlsruher SC lost to Hansa Rostock and went down due to the worse goal difference.
+At the end of the season, the Mönchengladbacher were in eleventh place.
+None of the other four coaches who followed Krauss remained in office for more than a year.
+Under Friedel Rausch, Borussia could only remain in the Bundesliga after a dramatic season finale in 1998.
+Before the last matchday, the Borussia were three points above the relegation zone.
+On the final day of the season, they managed a 2–0 away win at VfL Wolfsburg; Karlsruher SC lost to Hansa Rostock and went down due to the worse goal difference.

 In the international arena, the season was disappointing despite two victories in the first round of the UEFA Cup against Arsenal.
-Borussia lost in the second round of the first leg 2–4 against AS Monaco, the most recent victory Borussia reached with a 1–0 in Monaco, but were eliminated from the competition.
-In the season 1998–99 Borussia won 3–0 against FC Schalke 04 on Matchday 1 and was at the top of the table for the first time in 13 years.
-As a result, the team lost six matches and drew two draws, so they stood on the ninth day at the bottom of the table.
-On the tenth and eleventh round followed by a 2:8 defeat against Bayer 04 Leverkusen and a 1:7 at Vfl Wolfsburg two high defeats in a row.
+Borussia lost in the second round of the first leg 2–4 against Monaco, the most recent victory Borussia reached with a 1–0 in Monaco, but were eliminated from the competition.
+In the 1998–99 season, Borussia won 3–0 against Schalke 04 on Matchday 1 and was at the top of the table for the first time in 13 years.
+As a result, the team suffered six losses and two draws, resulting them to stand on the ninth day at the bottom of the table.
+On the tenth and eleventh round followed by a 2:8 defeat against Bayer Leverkusen and a 1:7 at VfL Wolfsburg, two consecutive heavy defeats.
 The team remained until the end of the season in 18th place.
-After a total of 21 lost games, the consequence was the first descent from the Bundesliga.
-As a consequence of the descent, several top performers, including goalkeeper Robert Enke, defender Patrik Andersson and midfielder Karlheinz Pflipsen and Sebastian Deisler all left the club.
+After a total of 21 lost games, the consequence was the first relegation from the Bundesliga.
+As a consequence of the relegation, several top performers, including goalkeeper Robert Enke, defender Patrik Andersson, and midfielder Karlheinz Pflipsen and Sebastian Deisler all left the club.